JoinMarket-Org/joinmarket-clientserver/docs/SOURCING-COMMITMENTS.md

 ## Source of commitment utxos

-Usually they will be sourced from your Joinmarket wallet, and this will require no intervention.
+Usually they will be sourced from your spending mixdepth, and this will require no intervention.
 The main purpose of this page is (a) to make that happen as much as possible and (b) to tell you what to do if it goes wrong.

 ### Wait for at least 5 confirmations